Long way to cure AIDS

 The infection, worsening the facts, "not only changes the immune specific response against the virus, as our defenses against pathogens in general," he summarized.

 Hence the need to "seek an improved understanding of the interaction between HIV and the carrier, in order to perceive and clarify which response we should use in the vaccine to have the necessary protection."
 And once this response is obtained, we would have to test them sooner or later on humans and we can not simply apply a possible vaccine in a patient cohort and suggest that they behave as supermen or super women, encouraging them to take all risks, in the desire to "see what they give".

 "For this simple question we have no answer," he admitted.

 Asked to comment on the first Portuguese institutional prevention campaign, directed at gay men, the French researcher said that is not a new issue elsewhere.

 "We know that unfortunately this population is still affected by HIV / AIDS infection and we need to have information, education and prevention campaigns.
 It's a tricky subject in my country, France, where men who have sex with men continue to be infected today. "

 To counter this reality has tried to promote a program of tests.

 Barre-Sinoussi still refuses to speak up in risk groups, remembering that history "shows the bad impact, with discrimination and stigmatization" and homosexuals "are a people like any other, but there has to be education and information."

 About condom female, who has also been the target of prevention campaigns in Portugal, it states that the non-use can be cultural.
 "But it is also a practical question of how to use it," he said, explaining that it is not as easy to use as the condom male.

-He also pointed out that the "first message" in the case of this disease is still and for a very long period of time will be "prevention."
+He also recalled that the "first message" in the case of this disease is still and for a very large lapse of time will be "prevention."